bunnyshell/templates/.bunnyshell/templates/express-react-postgres/README.md

 You can find the SSH Config file in /Users/myuser/.bunnyshell/remote-dev/ssh-config
 ```

+💡 Remember that you can pass in the optional flag `--component {YOUR_COMPONENT_ID}` to skip running the wizard to choose the Component.

 Using the SSH config file, you can now configure your IDE to connect remotely to the container, via SSH.
 🚀 [See how to configure VS Code for Remote Development via SSH](https://documentation.bunnyshell.com/docs/remote-development-configure-vs-code-connection)

 Please note that using the Terminal from the IDE, **you must start the application** manually, as you may needed to start the application in a number of ways, eg. with or without debugging.